Elizabeth Van Lew: Books and films

 The 1987 television movie A Special Friendship tells a fictionalized story of the friendship and pro-Union collaboration of Van Lew (who is presented as a young, rather than middle-aged, woman in the film) and her former slave Mary Bowser.
 The 1990 television movie Traitor in My House tells the story of Van Lew from the perspective of her niece; Mary Kay Place portrays Van Lew.
+She is portrayed in 2026 on Prime Video, The Gray House by Daisy Head, which directly tells the story of the network of Van Lew's spies.

 A fictionalized, but heavily researched, account of Elizabeth Van Lew's work during the Civil War is included in Karen Abbott's 2015 novel, Liar, Temptress, Soldier, Spy: Four Women Undercover in the Civil War.
 The title of Abbott's novel pays homage to British novelist and former spy John le Carré's Cold War thriller Tinker Tailor Soldier Spy, because all four women were amateur spies.